SystemSpace/Compendium/compendium.rst

 Is there an official logo for Systemspace itself?
   Meh, it's not that great, just "systemspace" in a neat font with a few quirks.
 I'll try and draw it if you remind me :^)

+If one of the goals of Systemspace is the propagation of good memories, why don't they just make a System where everyone is happy all the time?
+  You'd get used to it, and then suddenly it's a normal System that just uses extra Aurora to have a higher happiness, but not a higher good memory count.

+Is it impossible to prevent the acclimation to constant happiness?
+  It's too expensive as far as anyone has found.

 How many Systems disabled magic?
   About 8 percent or so?
 Not too many.
 I think magic in general should be interpreted like technology is for us.